 Sparks from the bushfires flew far

-ethical investing is no doubt the recent bushfire tragedy that Australia experienced over the holiday period.
+The catalyst for the recent surge of intense interest around ethical investing is no doubt the bushfire tragedy that Australia experienced over the 2019 holiday period.

 It’s most certainly a worthy cause and a fantastic catalyst really to get the topic front and centre in people’s minds.